Supermarket giants promise to resume soft plastics recycling

 Coles, Woolworths and Aldi announced they would resume collecting and recycling soft plastics by the end of 2023 in a staged rollout that could take until 2025.

-But the promise is contingent on first dealing with a 12,000 tonne mountain of plastic stored in warehouses, unbeknown to consumers who thought the waste was being recycled.
+But the promise is contingent on first dealing with a 12,000-tonne mountain of plastic stored in warehouses, which was previously unbeknown to consumers who thought the waste was being recycled.

 The private company behind the REDcycle program is being wound up after it emerged the plastics that consumers had diligently returned to grocery stores had been stockpiled, not recycled.

-In the latest announcement, Coles, Woolworths and ALDI released their plan to get soft plastics recycling back on track, but warned it would be a slow, staged process.
+In their announcement on Wednesday, Coles, Woolworths and ALDI released their plan to get soft plastics recycling back on track, but warned it would be a slow, staged process.

-It’s hoped a pilot scheme at a select number of stores will be operating “from late 2023”, provided that REDcycle’s existing soft plastic stockpiles can be cleared prior, the supermarket taskforce said.
+It’s hoped a pilot scheme at a handful of stores will be operating “from late 2023”, provided that REDcycle’s existing soft plastic stockpiles can be cleared prior, the supermarket taskforce said.

 “At present, it would not be possible to recycle the volume of household soft plastics collected in a supermarket program using domestic infrastructure.

-The three supermarkets said the best way to accelerate nationwide access to soft plastic recycling was through continued investment in recycling facilities in Australia.
+The three big retailers said the best way to accelerate nationwide access to soft plastic recycling was through continued investment in recycling facilities in Australia.

 Federal Environment Minister Tanya Plibersek said the supermarkets’ plan was a welcome step and the government was investing heavily in the nation’s recycling capabilities.